-- A manual stage can only be triggered if the previous stage has completed successfully.
+- A manual stage can only be triggered if the previous stage has been completed successfully.

-- Manual stages must be be executed in the order that they are configured in the plan.
-You cannot skip a manual stage.
+- Manual stages must be executed in the order that they are configured in the plan.
+You can't skip a manual stage.

-- Not even Final stages will be run after an untriggered manual stage.
+- Not even the final stages will be run after an untriggered manual stage.

 - A manual stage can also be a final stage.
 In this case, the build will stop at the manual stage and wait for a user to execute it manually.
 You can start this particular final-manual stage whether a build is successful or not.

-Final stage is run regardless whether previously run stages were successful or not.
+The final stage is run regardless of whether previously run stages were successful or not.

-Final stages can be useful if you want to run cleanups or aggregate results regardless whether a build succeeds or not.
+The final stages can be useful if you want to run cleanups or aggregate results regardless of whether a build succeeds or not.
 Any stage in a plan can be configured to be a final stage.

 A final stage can also be a manual one.
 In this case, the build will stop at the manual stage and wait for a user to execute it manually.
 You can start this particular final-manual stage whether a build is successful or not.